Somme cover art

 Brought to you by Penguin.

-The year 1916 was one of the great turning-points in British history: as the youthful hopes of a generation were crushed in a desperate struggle to survive and traditional attitudes to authority were destroyed for ever.
+The year 1916 was one of the great turning-points in British history: as the youthful hopes of a generation were crushed in a desperate struggle to survive, and traditional attitudes to authority were destroyed for ever.
 On paper, few battles have ever been so meticulously planned.
-Yet while there were good political reasons to launch a joint offensive with a French Army demoralised by huge casualties at Verdun, the raw troops on the ground knew nothing of that.
-A 150,000 were killed in the punishing shellfire, the endless ordeal of attack and counter-attack; twice that number were left maimed or wounded.
+Yet while there were good political reasons to launch a joint offensive with a French Army demoralized by huge casualties at Verdun, the raw troops on the ground knew nothing of that.
+A hundred and fifty thousand were killed in the punishing shellfire, the endless ordeal of attack and counter-attack; twice that number were left maimed or wounded.
 Here, almost for the first time, Lyn Macdonald lets the men who were there give their own testimony.
 Their stories are vivid, harrowing, sometimes terrifying - yet shot through with humour, immense courage and an astonishing spirit of resilience.

-Over the past 20 years Lyn Macdonald has established a popular reputation as an author and historian of the First World War.
+Over the past twenty years Lyn Macdonald has established a popular reputation as an author and historian of the First World War.
 Her books are based on the accounts of eyewitnesses and survivors, told in their own words, and cast a unique light on the First World War.
+Most are published by Penguin.

 20th Century Europe Great Britain Military Modern Wars & Conflicts World War I